 The eight-building campus includes three housing units, as well as facilities for medical treatment, mental health, food services, laundry, prison industries, offender activities and a new administration building.

-HOK is collaborating with Durrant and Venture Architects on the design.
+HOK collaborated with Durrant and Venture Architects on the design.

 472,000 sq. ft. / 43,850 sq. m.